 Here’s the most popular question about Ahrefs Rank:

 Q: “My backlink profile is growing, but my Ahrefs Rank is going down.
 Why?”

 A: “Because other websites are getting new backlinks faster than you.
-What happens here is very similar to my above answer about drop in DR.”
+What happens here is very similar to my above answer about a drop in your DR.”

-As you’re browsing the backlink reports in Ahrefs’ Site Explorer tool you might notice a “Live/Fresh” switch that changes the numbers in your reports when you toggle it.
+As you’re browsing backlink reports in Ahrefs’ Site Explorer tool, you might notice a “Live/Fresh” switch that changes the numbers in your reports when you toggle it.